Notice of Annual General Meeting of Orexo

 The costs are expected to have marginal effect on key ratios of the Orexo group.

-Information on Orexo’s existing incentive programs can be found in the Annual Report 2014, Note 28, and on the company’s website, www.orexo.com.
+Information on Orexo’s existing incentive programs can be found in the Annual Report 2015, Note 16 and 28, and on the company’s website, www.orexo.com.

-To ensure the delivery of shares under LTIP 2015, the board of directors proposes to introduce a new class of shares, Class C shares.
-The Class C shares will not be listed, are redeemable and may, upon the decision by the board of directors, be reclassified into ordinary listed shares.
-The Class C shares will not provide entitlement to dividend payment.
-The board of directors proposes that the general meeting authorises the board of directors to resolve on a directed issue of Class C shares to Danske Bank in accordance with item 20 (c), and an authorisation for the board of directors to subsequently resolve to repurchase the Class C shares from Danske Bank in accordance with item 20 (d).
-The Class C shares will then be held by Orexo as treasury shares during the vesting period, whereafter the appropriate number of Class C shares will be reclassified into ordinary shares and subsequently delivered to participants in LTIP 2015.
+To ensure the delivery of shares under LTIP 2016, the board of directors proposes to issue Class C shares.
+The Class C shares are not listed, they are redeemable and may, upon the decision by the board of directors, be reclassified into ordinary listed shares.
+The Class C shares do not provide entitlement to dividend payment.
+The board of directors proposes that the general meeting authorises the board of directors to resolve on a directed issue of Class C shares to Danske Bank in accordance with item 20 (b), and an authorisation for the board of directors to subsequently resolve to repurchase the Class C shares from Danske Bank in accordance with item 20 (c).
+The Class C shares will then be held by Orexo as treasury shares during the vesting period, whereafter the appropriate number of Class C shares will be reclassified into ordinary shares and subsequently delivered to participants in LTIP 2016.

-Proposal regarding authorisation to resolve to issue Class C shares (item 20 (c))
+Proposal regarding authorisation to resolve to issue Class C shares (item 20 (b))

-Proposal regarding authorisation to resolve to repurchase Class C shares (item 20 (d))
+Proposal regarding authorisation to resolve to repurchase Class C shares (item 20 (c))

 - The board of directors shall have the right to repurchase all issued Class C shares through an offer directed to all holders of Class C shares.

 - The repurchase may be exercised on one or several occasions until the next annual general meeting.

 - The number of repurchased shares may not exceed ten (10) per cent of all issued shares in the company at any given time.

 - The repurchase shall be made in cash at a price of SEK 0.40, corresponding to the share’s quota value.